MOzambique LNG

 A mega-carbon bomb in Mozambique

-TotalEnergies is currently looking to restart Mozambique LNG, which will create a massive carbon bomb, emitting between 3.3 and 4.5 billion tonnes of CO2 equivalent over its lifetime.
+TotalEnergies is currently looking to restart Mozambique LNG, which will create a massive carbon bomb, contributing to emit between 3.3 and 4.5 billion tonnes of CO2 equivalent over its lifetime.
 This is more than the combined annual greenhouse gas emissions of all 27 European Union countries.

 The project, which was being developed in the Cabo Delgado region, was suspended in April 2021, following several armed attacks in the region.
 TotalEnergies intends to restart work despite the continuing conflict in the area and the risks to the safety and human rights of local populations.